KremenaKochanova/xxxx/README.md

 Prints a calendar for a given month.

 The calendar must be clearly displayed, showing which date corresponds to which day of the week!
-When starting the program, the user enters which day of the week is January 1 and compared to that day the calendar is generated dynamically until the end of the year.

 The day is entered as a number from 1 to 7, with 1 corresponding to Monday and 7 on Sunday.
 It is known in advance that the year is high.